hbksaar/SaveTheFire/README.md

 snowballs.
 Furthermore the other tasks of players includes find appropriate items (Wood,Coal etc) from the scene and drag and drop these founded items into the fire pit in order to keep the fire alive.

-How to install and run project
+How to install and run project a <br />
-Clone the project using a git terminal or simply click "download zip file".
+Clone the project using a git terminal or simply click "download zip file". a <br />
-Once download finished extact files from directory Locate Assets > Scenes > Raycast.unity
+Once download finished extact files from directory a <br />
+Locate Assets > Scenes > Raycast.unity a <br />
-Open Raycast.unity
+Open Raycast.unity a <br />
-To run the game with the 8 - projector setup click on File > Build and Run The game can also be ran by clicking on the play button (this will run it in degub mode), no projector will be activated
+To run the game with the 8 - projector setup click on File > Build and Run a <br />
+The game can also be ran by clicking on the play button (this will run it in degub mode), no projector will be activated a <br />

 Software Requirements
 Save the Fire! is a Unity Project, required version to run 5.5.1